The Chess Variants Club Download Free

 Table 2: attributes that can be combined to define a move type

+| Apart from Pawns, orthodox Chess pieces only come in two different types: leapers and sliders.
+Leapers can only do one step of a given type, while sliders can repeat their elementary step indefinitely, as long as they do not encounter an obstruction (piece or board edge).
+If the obstruction is an enemy piece, it can be captured, (both by leapers and sliders), but the move cannot continue after that even for a slider.
 As not all fairy pieces fall in the slider or leaper category, Fairy-Max implements two additional move types: hoppers and two-stage movers.
 Hoppers are sliders that can jump over the first obstruction in their path, and continue from there, with possibly a different type of move.
 The best known examples are the Cannon (Pao) from Chinese Chess, and the Grasshopper.
 The Pao changes its move type from 'non-capture-only' to 'capture-only' on hopping.
 The Grasshopper changes it from 'none' to 'both' (capture and non-capture), and in addition from slider to leaper.
-(It is only allowed to do one step after the hop, in contrast to the Pao, which remains a slider after hopping.)
+(It is only allowed to do one step after the hop, in contrast to the Pao, which remains a slider after hopping.) |

 Two-stage movers do not need to hop over anything to change their move type, but do so spontaneously after a certain number of steps.
 This can be a change in step direction, to provide bent trajectories, but also in capture rights.
 E.g. a Xiangqi Elephant makes 2 diagonal steps in the same direction, on the first step it is not allowed to do anything (capture or non-capture) but continue, (if the square is empty, of course), on the second step it can both capture and non-capture (but is not allowed to continue any further, even if the square was empty).
 The Xiangqi Horse is similar, but also changes direction between the first and second step.
 By starting as slider, and in the second stage changing to leaper after a given number of slider steps, one can implement limited-range sliders.